gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ---

-An seemingly simpler approach is to squash all SQL migrations into one file called `current_schema.sql` and apply that, meaning there is only one migration, the current schema.
+A seemingly simpler approach is to squash all SQL migrations into one file called `current_schema.sql` and apply that, meaning there is only one migration, the current schema.
 However that also requires maintaining this file by hand each time a new SQL migration is added, and in our case there is not one current schema but many: we have a surprisingly large matrix of 'current schemas': **4 databases engines** (SQLite, MySQL, PostgreSQL, CockroachDB, each with their own specific migrations) **x 6 applications x 2 variants** (OSS and enterprise), at least.

 The golden database file is essentially the current schema, using content addressing, in an already optimized binary form instead of SQL, automatically managed by the code instead of by hand.